araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 ##  A Suspicious Trend: PPO, PPO, PPO, ...

 The story begins a few months ago when I saw another paper using the same recipe for learning locomotion: train a PPO agent in simulation using thousands of environments in parallel and domain randomization, then deploy it on the real robot.
-This recipe has become the standard since 2021, when ETH Zurich and NVIDIA[^rudin21] showed that it was possible to learn locomotion in minutes on a single workstation.
+This recipe has become the standard since 2021, when ETH Zurich and NVIDIA<d-footnote>Rudin, Nikita, et al. <a href="https://arxiv.org/abs/2109.11978">"Learning to walk in minutes using massively parallel deep reinforcement learning."</a> Conference on Robot Learning.
+PMLR, 2022.</d-footnote> showed that it was possible to learn locomotion in minutes on a single workstation.
-The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work[^disney-robot].
+The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work<d-footnote>Like the <a href="https://www.youtube.com/watch?v=7_LW7u-nk6Q">BD-1 Disney robot</a></d-footnote>.

-As an RL researcher focused on [learning directly on real robots](https://proceedings.mlr.press/v164/raffin22a/raffin22a.pdf), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?[^link-questions]
+As an RL researcher focused on [learning directly on real robots](https://proceedings.mlr.press/v164/raffin22a/raffin22a.pdf), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?<d-footnote>I was not the only one asking why SAC doesn't work: <a href="https://forums.developer.nvidia.com/t/poor-performance-of-soft-actor-critic-sac-in-omniverseisaacgym/266970">nvidia forum</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/lcx0cm/scaling_up_sac_with_parallel_environments/">reddit1</a> <a href="https://www.reddit.com/r/reinforcementlearning/comments/12h1faq/isaac_gym_with_offpolicy_algorithms">reddit2</a></d-footnote>
-PPO benefits from fast and parallel environments[^dota], but PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance[^open-rl-bench].
+PPO benefits from fast and parallel environments<d-footnote>Berner C, Brockman G, Chan B, Cheung V, Dębiak P, Dennison C, Farhi D, Fischer Q, Hashme S, Hesse C, Józefowicz R. Dota 2 with large scale deep reinforcement learning. arXiv preprint arXiv:1912.06680.
+2019 Dec 13.</d-footnote>, but PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance<d-footnote>See results from Huang, Shengyi, et al. "<a href="https://wandb.ai/openrlbenchmark/">Open rl benchmark</a>: Comprehensive tracked experiments for reinforcement learning." arXiv preprint arXiv:2402.03046 (2024).</d-footnote>.

 So I decided to investigate why these off-policy algorithms are not used by practitioners, and maybe why they don't work with massively parallel simulators.